Montecito Emergency Debris Flow Mitigation Project

 Intent to File Subsequent Application

 As the mitigation report by KANE GeoTech, Inc. dated October 5, 2018 describes, geotechnical engineers identified 71 net sites in the above five canyons that have the potential to catch significant quantities of debris above Montecito during the next five years.
-Of these 71 sites, 15 were chosen for this emergency permit.
-TPRC intends to file a subsequent application in 2019 for an approximately 25-35 additional nets.
+The map below shows the locations of the first 6 permitted nets.
+TPRC intends to seek permits for additional nets in 2019.